 The build up was exciting, but people started having doubts in the demo sessions and they started talking about those doubts…in public.
-The population was staring to turn, they had just seen a brand new Battle Royale drop out of nowhere with next to no server problems and shit ton of polish, they had seen what was on offer in the demo and were worried about Anthem not delivering the goods.
-Then hoving into view on the horizon was another third person massively online shooter that was starting to look very sexy indeed, and where was Bioware, where was the role-play, the romancing, the story?
+The population was staring to turn.
+They had just seen a brand new Battle Royale drop out of nowhere with next to no server problems and shit ton of polish.
+They had seen what was on offer in the demo and were worried about Anthem not delivering the goods.
+Then hoving into view on the horizon was another third person massively online shooter that was starting to look very sexy indeed.
+Where was Bioware, where was the role-play, the romancing, the story?

-On one hand there was the pro-Anthem publicity machine and it was shouting very loudly, but on the other hand was the growing bandwagon of the disaffected, not only disgruntled buyers, but also people taking offence at the marketing strategy, professional media feeling shut-out and the backbench public team that probably never played the game, but just wanted to be heard saying how similar it was to x, y or z.
+On one hand there was the pro-Anthem publicity machine and it was shouting very loudly.
+On the other hand was the growing bandwagon of the disaffected.
+Not only disgruntled buyers, but also people taking offence at the marketing strategy.
+Professional media feeling shut-out and the backbench public team that probably never played the game, but just wanted to be heard saying how similar it was to x, y or z.

 Here’s the thing.

-Electronic Arts is a business that is in business to make money out of making video games, they are good at it and as consumers they make stuff we like, which we can choose whether or not to consume.
+Electronic Arts is a business that is in business to make money out of making video games.
+They are good at it.
+As consumers they make stuff we like, which we can choose whether or not to consume.

-I am never much of a narrative fan, most games have lazy writing and overwrought cutscenes that do not grab me.
-Anthem is no different, there is a story of sorts and it is forgetful, there is canon, but as ever it’s just window dressing, you can see where the pitchfork wielding Bioware fans are coming from having grown up on a diet of Mass Effect.
-The most important control option for me is being able to skip nonsense, just let me get on with following flashing thing and shooting as required.
+I am never much of a narrative fan.
+Most games have lazy writing and overwrought cutscenes that do not grab me.
+Anthem is no different.
+There is a story of sorts and it is forgetful, there is canon, but as ever it’s just window dressing.
+You can see where the pitchfork wielding Bioware fans are coming from having grown up on a diet of Mass Effect.
+The most important control option for me is being able to skip nonsense.
+Just let me get on with following a flashing thing and shooting as required.

 Controlling your mechanical alter ego is a dream, no wonder Iron Man makes it look so easy.
-Apart from quickly overheating in flight, which can be slowed down by some Crackdown 2 style dipping, the rest of the suit is quite fun to flip around.
+Apart from quickly overheating in flight, which isslowed down by some Crackdown 2 style dipping, the rest of the suit is quite fun to flip around.
 Jump and take off and you will hear the roar of your jets (especially in a decent headset.
-Not Sponsored), flick into a hover mode and rain some death, roll, dodge, make a superhero landing and charge into battle.
+Not Sponsored).
+Flick into a hover mode and rain some death, roll, dodge, make a superhero landing and charge into battle.
 It is smooth and intuitive, consider that a win.

-Weapons systems are a mix of thrown, some gadgets and you can carry two active weapons that are switchable on the fly.
+Weapons systems are a mix of thrown, some gadgets and two active weapons that are switchable on the fly.
 What you can’t do on the fly, in mission, is rummage around in your inventory and swap out your equipment.
-Seems to be a big sticking point, really isn’t that much of a bother and to be honest if you’d notice, at the start of the mission you squeezed yourself into a Javelin suit so tight that you’ll be happy you didn’t have that extra muffin.
+Seems to be a big sticking point, really isn’t that much of a bother and to be honest if you’d notice.
+At the start of the mission you squeezed yourself into a Javelin suit so tight that you’ll be happy you didn’t have that extra muffin.
 So where would all that inventory be?
-Considering all the loot pickups are glowing glyph type thingies, it’s quite probably they are getting downloaded back to Fort Tarsis base thingy, and I even skipped the story.
+Considering all the loot pickups are glowing glyph type thingies.
+They are getting downloaded back to Fort Tarsis base thingy, and I even skipped the story.

-As for the actual guns, well being dubbed a Loot-Shooter is all well and good, but it’s going to be slow grind to get the top end stuff.
+As for the actual guns.
+Being dubbed a Loot-Shooter is all well and good, but it’s going to be slow grind to get the top end stuff.
 Basic weapons cover all bases and offer ranges vs accuracy trade offs as usual.
-As you progress in levels better specced weapons will become available and they can always be traded in for parts to use up against a blueprint to create something new.
+As you progress in levels better specced weapons will become available and they can always be traded in for parts.
+To use up against a blueprint to create something new.
 No surprises there and to be honest, exactly what I was expecting, so again not really a drama.

-As well as the story missions the expansive map can be visited in Freeplay, which again sets you up with three other players.
-This does a couple of things, first hamstrings the hope that you can wander around on your own being nosey and two shows that the whole structure is limited well outside the realms of anything massively multiplayer.
-The Freeplay map is where I have spent more time, it just highlights the fun side of the game using the freedom of the Javelin to travel, wiping out gangs of enemies, larger beasts and the odd world event as it happens.
+As well as the story missions the expansive map can be visited in Freeplay.
+Which again sets you up with three other players.
+This does a couple of things.
+First it hamstrings the hope that you can wander around on your own being nosey.
+Second it shows that the whole structure is limited well outside the realms of anything massively multiplayer.
+The Freeplay map is where I have spent more time, it just highlights the fun side of the game.
+Using the freedom of the Javelin to travel, wiping out gangs of enemies, larger beasts and the odd world event as it happens.
 Not having the drop-in, drop-out nature of Destiny makes it feel more controlled, but still, the hours go by.

 As for the hype overload and hype backlash, well, whatever.
-The game sold itself in those E3 demos over the last 2 years, I could tell what it was going to be and I have absolutely no idea what the naysayers thought they were getting, but it was pretty clear to me.
+The game sold itself in those E3 demos over the last 2 years, I could tell where it was going.
+I have absolutely no idea what the naysayers thought they were getting, but it was pretty clear to me.
 I also want see where it goes, because Bioware are selling the long game.
-The story is of little consequence with the Acts that are following, there is commitment to see the world of Anthem evolve, changes will happen in the layout, new enemies will arrive, the game is destined to evolve.
+The story is of little consequence with the Acts that are following.
+There is commitment to see the world of Anthem evolve, changes will happen in the layout, new enemies will arrive.
+The game is destined to evolve.